maximegel/maximegel.github.io/posts/guard-clauses/post.md

 want to let the application fail immediately so that we can discover the bug before deploying it to production during the development process.

-But what if we have pre-conditions that don't rely on bugs?
-What if we have pre-conditions that could occur sometimes like business logic pre-conditions?
+But what if we have preconditions that don't rely on bugs?
+What if we have preconditions that could occur sometimes like business logic preconditions?
 The solution is to expose your guard clauses!

 ## Why exposing guard clauses?